astropy/astropy/docs/coordinates/frames.rst

 Defining a New Frame
 ====================

-Users can add new coordinate frames by simply creating new classes that are subclasses of  `~astropy.coordinates.BaseCoordinateFrame`.
+Users can add new coordinate frames by creating new classes that are subclasses of  `~astropy.coordinates.BaseCoordinateFrame`.
 Detailed instructions for subclassing are in the docstrings for that class.
 The key aspects are to define the class attributes `frame_attr_names`,